stephenscripts/Effective-C/NOTES/Chapter Two.md

 The C language supports three floating-point types: float, double, and long double.
 Floating-point arithmetic is similar to, and often used as a model for, the arithmetic of real numbers.

+### Function Type (void Types)
+The void type is a rather strange type.
+The keyword void (by itself) means “cannot hold any value.”
+For example, you can use it to indicate that a function doesn’t return a value, or as the sole parameter of a function to indicate that the function takes no arguments.
+On the other hand, the derived type void * means that the pointer can reference any object. int f(void); //with no parameters that returns an int. int *fip(); // no specified parameters that returns a pointer to an int. functions, g and h, each returning void and taking two parameters of type int. void g(int i, int j);
+void h(int, int);

+providing parameter Objects, Functions, and Types 25 names is good practice for self-documenting code, so omitting the identifiers
+(as done with h) is not typically recommended.

+You should never declare functions with an empty parameter list in C.
+First, this is a deprecated feature of the language that may be removed in the future.
+Second, the code could be ported to C++, so explicitly list parameter types and use void when there are no parameters.